Here are some of our beloved annual events. For ongoing events, View our events calendar >

 Día de los Muertos is an annual Meso-American holiday dedicated to our ancestors and loved ones now gone.
 We celebrate the Day of the Dead by creating sacred space with art installations, performances and a walking procession, which help us contemplate our personal existence, mortality, and celebration of life.

-The 2016 Ritual Procession honors the memory of:
+The 2016 Ritual Procession honored the memory of:

 Francisco X. Alarcon Chicano Poet, Educator, winner of the national Book Award for Snake Poems -An Aztec Invocation, and author of numerous award winning children’s books,